cdktf/cdktf-provider-google/docs/computePublicAdvertisedPrefix.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.17.0/docs/resources/compute_public_advertised_prefix#id ComputePublicAdvertisedPrefix#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.18.0/docs/resources/compute_public_advertised_prefix#id ComputePublicAdvertisedPrefix#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `pdpScope`<sup>Optional</sup> <a name="pdpScope" id="@cdktf/provider-google.computePublicAdvertisedPrefix.ComputePublicAdvertisedPrefix.Initializer.parameter.pdpScope"></a>

+- *Type:* java.lang.String

+Specifies how child public delegated prefix will be scoped. pdpScope must be one of: GLOBAL, REGIONAL Possible values: ["GLOBAL", "REGIONAL"].

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.18.0/docs/resources/compute_public_advertised_prefix#pdp_scope ComputePublicAdvertisedPrefix#pdp_scope}

 ---